AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md

 1. Navigate to the **Pipelines** card from the **Program Overview** page and click the ellipsis button next to the pipeline you want to edit and then select **Edit** from the menu.

-1. The **Edit Production Pipeline** or **Edit Non-Production Pipeline** dialog box displays, allowing you to edit the same details that you entered when creating the pipeline.
+1. The **Edit Production Pipeline** or **Edit Non-Production Pipeline** dialog box displays, letting you edit the same details that you entered when creating the pipeline.

    * See the following pages for details on the fields and configuration options available for pipelines.
      * [Configuring Production Pipelines](configuring-production-pipelines.md)